msfasha/TextImagesToolkit/README.md

-A Java toolkit to generate multi fonts Arabic text images
+A Java toolkit to generate multi fonts text images for any language including Arabic.